Ruler: The Novanus Mercantile

 The largest city in Nuram is the mining town of Korgalj (“Earth City”), which has a population of nearly 100,000.
 Slavery is legal here, and although many Dworghs of the Worker caste also labor in the mines, overseen by Dworghs of the more elite Miner caste, the most dangerous mining is carried out by slaves or prisoners.
 Another important, though harrowing, city is Svarhads (literally, “Sorrow Town”), where slave ships from Sculdora and the Dark Kingdoms regularly dock to unload their cargo of slaves, criminals, and debtors, who will spend the last of their days in the pitiless mines of Novanus.

 The estates of the Dworghen lords and merchant elite are located in the capital city of Guldargalj (“City of Gold”), which sits on the southern side of the island as far from Novanus as possible.
 Visitors to Nuram see little else but Guldargalj and are kept well clear from the true horrors of the volcanic island.

-Capital: Last Hope (largest city)
+Capital: Paradise (largest city)